-Boot Manager services are:
+The Boot Manager services are:

-- 1. The Secure Boot service of the Windows Server Boot Manager will read the Secure Boot policy. - 2.
+- The Secure Boot service of the Windows Boot Manager will read the Secure Boot policy when UEFI boot is used. - 2.
 Unlocking the operating system volume (decrypt the FVEK) - 3.
 Decrypting the operating system volume - 4.
-Loading and verifying the integrity of the Windows Server operating system loader (winload.efi) - 5.
-Booting the next boot application, the Windows OS Loader component, in the overall boot sequence for the Windows operating system.
-In some BitLocker scenarios Boot Manager must display UI.
+Loading and verifying the integrity of the Windows operating system loader (winload.exe, winload.efi, winresume.exe, or winresume.efi) - 5.
+Booting the next boot application, either the Windows OS Loader or the Windows Resume component, in the overall boot sequence for the Windows operating system.
+In some BitLocker

+- scenarios Boot Manager must display UI.
 In this case, Boot Manager first validates and then loads the Multilingual User Interface (MUI) resource file. - 6.
 Show Status The module provides a show status service that is automatically executed by the module to provide the status response of the module either via output to the computer monitor or to log files. - 7.
 Self-Tests The module provides a power-up self-tests service that is automatically executed when the module is loaded into memory. - 8.
 Zeroizing cryptographic material (see Section 7 Cryptographic Key Management)